isomerpages/moe-beaconpri/_school-information/Home Based Learning.md

 <h3>Home-Based Learning</h3>
 <p>In the event of school closures, Home-Based Learning (HBL) activities
 will be assigned by teachers to ensure continuity of learning.
-These activities include videos, textbook reading, work book tasks, online work, etc.</p>
+These activities include videos, textbook reading, workbook tasks, online work, etc.</p>
 <h4>HBL Instructions</h4>
 <p>You may access the HBL Site for learning activity instructions.
 The site
 will be updated by 7 pm for the following day's learning activities.</p>